Learning The Minimum Action Distance: Related Work

-Prior work has also explored the use of quasimetrics in reinforcement learning. \citet{wang2023optimal} proposes a method for learning a distance function that approximates the MAD.
-Their formulation, similarly to our work, is based on the idea of preserving local structure while learning a global distance function.
-Unlike our proposed approach, however, their method does not leverage the existing distance along a trajectory as supervision for the learning process, and they rely on the use of Interval Quasimetric Embedding~(IQE)~\citep{wang2022improved} to learn the distance function.

-Similar to our work, \citet{dadashi2021offline} learn embeddings and define a pseudometric between two states as the Euclidean distance between their embeddings.
-Unlike our work, an embedding is computed both for the state-action space and the state space, and the embeddings are trained using loss functions inspired by bisimulation.
+Some prior work has already explored the use of quasimetrics in reinforcement learning. \citet{wang2023optimal} learn an asymmetric distance function that approximates the MAD by preserving local structure while maintaining global distances.
+Their method differs from the one we propose in two ways.
+First, their method does not leverage observed distances along state trajectories as supervision for the learning process.
+Secondly, they use the Interval Quasimetric Embedding~(IQE)~\citep{wang2022improved} to learn the distance function. \citet{dadashi2021offline} and \citet{agarwal2021} learn embeddings and define a pseudometric between states as the Euclidean distance between their embeddings.
+Unlike our work, they use objective functions inspired by bisimulation to learn both state and state-action embeddings.

-Prior work has also proposed the use of successor features~\citep{dayan1993sr,barreto2017sf} and time-contrastive representations~\citep{eysenbach2022contrastive} as the basis for learning distance metrics. \citet{myers2024tcsf} introduce time-contrastive successor features, defining a distance metric based on the difference between discounted future occupancies of state features learned via time-contrastive learning.
+Successor features~\citep{dayan1993sr, barreto2017sf}, and time-contrastive representations~\citep{ eysenbach2022contrastive} have also been used to define notions of temporal distance. \citet{myers2024tcsf} introduces time-contrastive successor features, defining a distance metric based on the difference between discounted future occupancies of state features learned via time-contrastive learning.
 While their metric satisfies the triangle inequality and naturally handles both stochasticity and asymmetry, the resulting distances reflect expected discounted state visitations under a specific behavior policy and lack an intuitive interpretation.
 In contrast, approaches that approximate the MAD are naturally interpretable as a lower bound on the number of actions needed to transition between two states.

+Laplacian-based representation learning methods~\citep{wu2018, Machado2019, wang2021, wang2023} learn embeddings from the spectral structure of random walks over the transition graph, producing representations that reflect global connectivity in the state space.
+However, these methods are typically defined on a symmetrized transition operator or undirected Laplacian, and the induced geometry measures diffusion-based similarity rather than directed reachability.
+As a result, distances in these embeddings are fundamentally symmetric and do not correspond to the minimum number of actions required to move between two states, making them poorly suited to environments with irreversible or asymmetric dynamics.